 TU requires that TU volunteers, TU employees, and other TU-retained staff pass a background check before they may participate in any TU-sponsored overnight camp involving children or youth.
-If your chapter or council is planning an overnight youth camp, please be sure to read the full background check and sexual abuse policy in the Tacklebox.
+If your chapter or council is planning an overnight youth camp, please be sure to contact Volunteer Operations staff.
 TU national covers the cost of the background checks.